 As of Q1 2020 mobile game downloads witnessed a 75% increase when compared to the previous year.
 With games like Pokemon GO, Dragon Quest Walk, Jurassic World Alive, Harry Potter: Wizards Unite, and more generating upwards of $4 billion in revenue since 2016 this new type of immersive experience offers consumers a novel way to interact with characters, storylines, and (most importantly) one another.
 Blending traditional technology services like GPS with game engines, designers have been able to create “hidden worlds hidden behind our everyday lives.”

-The rise of location-based mobile games (and by extension fitness applications) has generated interest from game publishers and consumer-focused product companies (Tinder, Snap, and Facebook) alike.
+The rise of location-based entertainment such as mobile games (and by extension fitness applications) has generated interest from game publishers and consumer-focused product companies (Tinder, Snap, and Facebook) alike.
 As the boundaries between gaming, media, and mapping blur, analysts project the global location-based entertainment market size to grow at a CAGR of 32.1% from 2019-2025.
-Even amidst the economic hardships as a result of the coronavirus pandemic faced by industries across every sector, the powerful underlying shifts in location-based technology offer consumers a way to move to a mixed reality - an enticing value proposition amidst the current cultural context.
+Even amidst the economic hardships as a result of the coronavirus pandemic faced by industries across every sector, the powerful underlying shifts in location-based entertainment technology offer consumers a way to move to a mixed reality - an enticing value proposition amidst the current cultural context.

-One key theme for gaming, as a sector, is the move from intermittent play to a continuous form of entertainment.
+One key theme for gaming, as a sector, is the move from intermittent play to a continuous form of location-based entertainment.
 This was made possible from moving gaming infrastructure away from the desktop to the cloud, which enables designers to build beyond hardware constraints and create games that focus on cross play.
 This shift “lowered the barrier to entry for gaming, with a growing set of initially free-to-play games which later introduced locked levels, power-ups, or other paid privileges once players were hooked.”
 Beyond multiplayer gaming leading to social hubs of tightly networked communities and increasing opportunities for advertisers to engage in continuous forms of monetization, cloud gaming has also helped us recognize the overlap between world-building (in games) and world-mapping.